Adopted February 2019

-School routines will be followed by all staff to ensure that there is comprehensive supervision of school at all breaks and on all trips and tours.
+School routines and procedures will be followed by all staff to ensure that there is comprehensive supervision of school at all breaks and on all trips and tours.
 See Supervision Policy.

 Early withdrawal of pupils

 Any child leaving the school before the end of the school day must be signed out by a parent / guardian in the office.
 The parent / guardian should enter the school via the door near the office.
 If they are not known to the Principal / secretary they should be asked for identification.
 (If another adult is collecting the child, the school much be informed either by phone or in writing by the parent / guardian, as to the identity of the adult collecting their child.)
-The adult will be given a permission slip which they may bring to the classroom and give to the Class Teacher.
+The adult will be given a “Parent Pass”, which they may bring to the classroom and give to the Class Teacher as proof that they have visited the office and signed the child out.
 Parents and children then exit the school again through reception.
 (See Access Policy)

 Collection of children at home time